tigamadou/hrt/README.md

 - Linkedin: [Amadou IBRAHIM](https://www.linkedin.com/in/amadou-ibrahim-75769167/)

 ## Work Done
-Whatever the theme you may choose, you should follow a user journey to build the following **MVP version** of the app:

-1. The user logs in to the app, only by typing the username (a proper authenticated login is **not** a requirement).
+1. The user logs in to the app,
 2. The user is presented with the homepage (see the *Homepage* screenshot above) that includes:
     1. Left-side menu (includes only links to pages that are implemented).
     2. *Tweets* tab in the centre (skip *Photos* and *Videos* for this MVP).